-Since a friend asked me how I prepped it for the freezer I thought I’d do a post on it.
+Since a friend asked me how I prepped cilantro for the freezer I thought I’d do a post on it.
 It’s really easy.
 I’m no expert and this is just what I did.

 #1. – After cutting off the stems that didn’t have many leaves on them, I washed them in plain water and allowed them to drain/dry awhile.

-#2. – Then I separated them into small bunches, put them into quart size Ziploc bags
+#2. – Then I separated them into small bunches, put them into quart size baggies

 and flattened the bags while pushing the air out.